Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cellcircularreferenceexception/cellcircularreferenceexception/_index.md

 | message | String | A string that describes the error. |
 | innerException | RuntimeException | The exception that is the cause of the current exception. |

-### Result
-CellCircularReferenceException

 ---

-## CellCircularReferenceException(String message, String reference) function
+## CellCircularReferenceException(String message, String reference)  constructor

  Initializes a new instance of the  CellCircularReferenceException class with a specified error message and circular cell reference.